MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **OpenAsNew** – Whether the app was started by opening an existing document as the template for a new one.

+- **PageFaultCount** – The number of page faults for the process.
+(Windows only)

+- **PrimaryDiskType** – Whether the primary storage device is a solid-state drive or a rotational drive and its rotation speed if applicable. (macOS/iOS only)

+- **PrivateCommitUsageMB** – The Commit Charge (i.e., the amount of memory that the memory manager has committed for this process) in megabytes for this process.
+(Windows only)

+- **ProcessorCount** – The number of processors on the device. (macOS/iOS only)

+- **TotalPhysicalMemory** – The total amount of physical memory on the device. (macOS/iOS only)

 - **TotalWorkingSetMB** - The amount of memory in megabytes in the process's working set.

-- **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set. (macOS / iOS only)
+- **VirtualSetMB** - The amount of memory in megabytes in the process's virtual set. (macOS/iOS only)

 - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process's working set so far.